DTW-DanWard/OctopusDeployUtilities/docs/PropertyWhiteListBlackListConfig.md

 C:\> Set-ODUConfigPropertyBlacklist $HT
 ```

-`The above example is the default property black list setup for ODU.
+`The above example is the default property blacklist setup for ODU.
 If you ever want to reset to the defaults, use the code above!`

 ## Filtering Out Properties That Change Over Time